lemocla/neon-hangman/README.md

   - #### **Typography**

     As part of the arcade theme, the website uses:
-    -  [Pixel-operator](https://www.dafont.com/pixel-operator.font) font from Dafont for text due to its pixel finish.
+    -  [Pixel-operator](https://www.dafont.com/pixel-operator.font) font from Dafont for general text due to its pixel finish.
     -  [Monoton](https://fonts.google.com/specimen/Monoton) from Google Font for the logo as it suits neon effect perfectly.

   - #### **Icons**

     SVG icons from [iconmonstr](https://iconmonstr.com/) and [IcMoon](https://icomoon.io) are used to:
     -  Illustrate interactive elements and game information such as scoring and the timer.
-    -  Bring attention to social media accounts
+    -  Bring attention to social media accounts.

-    The icons by their smooth finished also add contrast and complement nicely the pixel font.
+    The icons with their smooth finish also add contrast and complement the pixel font nicely.

   - #### **Styling**

-    - Borders and buttons have a slightly rounded corner to add a softer and modern feeling to the website.
+    - Borders and buttons have slight rounded corners to add a softer and modern feeling to the website.
     - Borders, buttons and hangman are styled with a neon effect as part of the overall theme of the website.

 # **FEATURES**

 - ## **Features implemented**

    - ### **Responsive layout**
       The website will resize according to the device used for better user experience.